HTC Wildfire

 The HTC Wildfire (also known as HTC Buzz) is a smartphone developed by the HTC Corporation, that was announced on 17 May 2010 and released in Europe in June of the same year.
 It is powered by a 528 MHz Qualcomm processor and runs the Android operating system, version 2.2.
 It includes a TFT LCD capacitive touchscreen and a 5-megapixel camera.
 It has been described as a "Mini HTC Desire", and is perceived to be a follow-up model to the previous year's Tattoo.

-The CDMA version of HTC Wildfire (also known as HTC Bee) was released in 29 October 2010, replaces GSM and HSPA to CDMA and EVDO connection technologies.
-It appears with a bigger size than the previous version and the display appears in 256,000 colors.
+The CDMA version of HTC Wildfire (also known as HTC Bee) was released in 29 October 2010, replacing GSM and HSPA with CDMA and EVDO connection technologies.
+It is bigger than the GSM version and the display has 256,000 colors.

 Availability

-It was being available via various mobile network operators in Europe, including the UK and Ireland.
+It was available via various mobile network operators in Europe, including the UK and Ireland.

 In Australia, the carrier announced was Telstra.
 The Telstra branded HTC Wildfire is a special version supporting 850 MHz/2100 MHz UMTS, with the model number A3335.

 In Taiwan, the carrier announced was Taiwan Mobile.

 In Malaysia, the carrier announced was Maxis.

 In Mexico, the carrier announced was Iusacell; however, it was incorrectly marked as the HTC Desire A.

-It was being available in Russia from 22 July 2010.
+It was available in Russia from 22 July 2010.